Double Standard Abuse Female On Male / Video Games

 Another incident with a hot spring happens when the gang relaxes at the Amagi Inn.
 The guys go to take a bath at the spa and get assaulted by the girls, who are currently inside and think the guys have showed up to peep.
 It later turns out the girls showed up during the men's hours and were completely in the wrong, but later laugh off their assault on the guys.

-While Chie beats up Yosuke only twice in the video game (she kicks him in the crotch for breaking her "Trial of the Dragon" DVD and throwing a rope to him when he and the Protagonist return from the TV world with their Personas), she does it a lot more in the anime, even over the smallest insults.
+While Chie beats up Yosuke "only" twice in the video game (she kicks him in the crotch for breaking her "Trial of the Dragon" DVD and throwing a rope to him when he and the Protagonist return from the TV world with their Personas), she does it a lot more in the anime, even over the smallest insults.

-Catherine features a scene wherein Catherine seriously beats up Vincent and all his friends laugh it off and ignore it.
+The game features a scene wherein Catherine seriously beats up Vincent and all his friends laugh it off and ignore it.
 It's actually subverted once it's revealed that they can't see Catherine and as far as they knew Vincent was alone and making weird noises.

 Katherine, however seems to get away with Financial Abuse and lying to Vincent that she knew the whole time he was cheating and getting no real consequences for it enough to fall into this trope.